U-Cast: A Surprisingly Simple and Efficient Frontier Probabilistic AI Weather Forecaster: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item \textbf{Frontier performance with simplicity:} Despite its simple design, our model achieves CRPS scores at $1.5^\circ$ resolution competitive with GenCast, the leading public probabilistic weather forecasting model. \ours\ outperforms GenCast by up to 3\% and IFS ENS by up to 23.7\% in CRPS on specific variables and lead times, such as short-range 500\,hPa geopotential and mean sea level pressure, respectively. \item \textbf{Extreme efficiency:} As shown in Figure~\ref{fig:pareto}, our model occupies a distinct position on the Pareto frontier.
-It trains in under 3 days on 4 H200 GPUs and generates a single 60-step forecast in only 11 seconds.
-This represents an order-of-magnitude reduction in training and/or inference cost compared to SOTA baselines. \item \textbf{A recipe for efficient probabilistic training:} We demonstrate that the high computational cost of ensemble training is not inherent to the problem but a byproduct of inefficient training pipelines.
-By decoupling the learning of physics (deterministic pre-training) from the learning of uncertainty (probabilistic fine-tuning), paired with simple Dropout-based stochasticity and effective optimization, we reduce the cost of training a frontier generative model by an order of magnitude. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item \textbf{Frontier performance with simplicity:} Despite its simple design, our model achieves CRPS scores at $1.5^\circ$ resolution competitive with GenCast, the leading public probabilistic weather forecasting model. \ours\ outperforms GenCast by up to 3\% and IFS ENS by up to 23.7\% in CRPS on specific variables and lead times, such as short-range 500\,hPa geopotential and mean sea level pressure, respectively. \item \textbf{A recipe for efficient probabilistic training:} We demonstrate that the high computational cost of ensemble training is not inherent to the problem but a byproduct of inefficient training pipelines.
+By decoupling the learning of physics (deterministic pre-training) from the learning of uncertainty (probabilistic fine-tuning), paired with simple Dropout-based stochasticity and effective optimization, we reduce the cost of training a frontier generative model by an order of magnitude. \item \textbf{Extreme efficiency:} As shown in Figure~\ref{fig:pareto}, our model occupies a distinct position on the Pareto frontier.
+It trains in under 3 days on 4 H200 GPUs and generates a single 60-step forecast in only 2 seconds.
+This represents an order-of-magnitude reduction in training and/or inference cost compared to SOTA baselines. \end{itemize}